 - Wildlife: The dry season is the best time to see wildlife in Panama, as the animals will be more active.

-Panama is one of the safest countries in all of Latinamerica.
-The police presence is enormous.
-Nevertheless, make sure to always park your campervan at guarded hotel parking lots or campgrounds and beaches and never leave valuables in the car.
-Otherwise, it is safe to walk the streets both in the city and in the countryside in the evening.
-Some barrios are dangerous, but normally they will not cross your itinerary.
+Panama is one of the safest countries in Latin America, with a huge police presence.
+Still, it’s best to park your campervan in a guarded hotel parking lot or campground, and don’t leave valuables in the car.
+You can walk safely on the streets, both in the city and in the countryside, even in the evening.
+Some barrios are dangerous, but they’re not usually on tourists’ routes.

-Panama is generally considered to be a safe country.
-The most dangerous areas are typically located in the capital city of Panama City, as well as in the border areas with Colombia and Costa Rica.
-Don’t carry large sums of cash or valuables with you here.
-If you feel unsafe, don’t hesitate to ask for help from a local.
+Panama is generally considered to be a safe country, but the most dangerous areas are typically located in the capital city of Panama City, as well as in the border areas with Colombia and Costa Rica.
+So, don’t carry large sums of cash or valuables with you, and if you feel unsafe, don’t hesitate to ask for help from a local.

-Gang violence: There are a number of gangs operating in Panama, and they are responsible for a significant amount of crime, including murder, robbery, and extortion.
-Panama is a major transit point for drug trafficking, and this activity has led to an increase in violence in some areas.
+There are a bunch of gangs in Panama, and they’re responsible for a lot of crime, like murder, robbery, and extortion.
+Panama is a big hub for drug trafficking, and this has led to more violence in some areas.

-A threat which can be visible to many tourists in Panama is the history of political instability itself, and this has led to some violence in the past.
-Protests of students, blocked streets and even the Panamericana led in the past to many problems.
+A threat that a lot of tourists in Panama can see is the country’s history of political instability, and this has led to some violence in the past.
+Students protesting, blocked streets, and even highways like the Panamericana have caused problems in the past.

 Costs

-Panama is not a cheap tourist destination, especially compared to Asian or Eastern European standards.
+Panama isn’t a cheap tourist destination, especially compared to places in Asia or Eastern Europe.
 Prices are also higher than in many other parts of Central America and have adjusted to the high level in Costa Rica.

-Food is generally inexpensive.
-Most restaurants throughout the country serve comida corriente (prepared meals) for $3 to $5.
-For those who prefer more sophisticated cuisine, which is mostly based on us cuisine, prices at the better establishments range from $10 to $20.
-Please don’t forget to tip if you like.
-10% is recommended if the service was ok.
-In many restaurants a suggestion for a tip will be presented already with the bill.
-For Europeans, this way of asking for a tip takes a bit of getting used to, if not unpleasant.
-But other countries, other customs.
+Food is usually pretty cheap, though.
+Most restaurants throughout the country serve comida corriente (prepared meals) for $3 to $5, and for those who prefer more sophisticated cuisine, which is mostly based on US cuisine, prices at the better restaurants range from $10 to $20.
+And don’t forget to leave a tip if you enjoy the service.
+10% is a good ballpark for a good tip.
+In many restaurants, a suggestion for a tip will be presented already with the bill.
+This way of asking for a tip might take some getting used to for Europeans, if not unpleasant.
+But hey, it’s just different customs, you know?

-For hotels, the range varies widely.
-Cheap accommodations cost between $40 and $60.
-Mid-range hotels cost between $60 and $120, while the better hotels may well cost $400 or more per night.
+For hotels, the range is pretty big.
+You can get cheap places for around $30 to $60.
+Mid-range hotels cost between $60 and $150, and the better hotels may cost $400 or more per night.tter hotels may cost $400 or more per night.

 Banks and ATMs

-The use of debit or credit cards to withdraw cash from an ATM is convenient but expensive to get money in Panama.
+Using a debit or credit card to get cash from an ATM is convenient, but it’s expensive to get money in Panama.

-Exchange your currency for Panamanian balboas or US$ might be a good way too.
+You might also want to consider exchanging your currency for Panamanian balboas or US dollars.
 You can exchange your currency at banks, casas de cambio (currency exchange offices), and some hotels.
-However, the exchange rate may not be as good as what you would get at an ATM.
+Keep in mind that the exchange rates at these places might not be as good as the rates you’d get at an ATM.

 Language

-Although many people in Panama speak English, it is a good idea to learn some Spanish before your trip.
-This will make it easier for you to communicate with the Panamanians and get lots of good advices from them.
-Google Translate or DeepL and other translation services will also help you.
+A lot of people in Panama speak English, but it’s still a good idea to learn a bit of Spanish before your trip.
+That way, you’ll be able to chat with the locals and get some great tips.
+Google Translate or DeepL and other translation services can also be a big help.

-Spanish is the official and primary language of the Latin American country of Panama.
-Although 90% of the nation is speaking Castilian Spanish, English is widely spoken in the Caribbean and in the main cities.
-Due to the huge communities of Chinese people, Germans and other expats, you will find many different languages in Panama.
-Apart from those, the locals also speak indigenous languages such as Guaymí, or Ngäbere, Embera, Hakka and Buglere.
+Spanish is the official language of Panama, and most people speak Castilian Spanish.
+English is also widely spoken in the Caribbean and in the main cities.
+Due to the large Chinese, German, and other expat communities, you will find many different languages in Panama.
+The locals also speak indigenous languages such as Guaymí, Ngäbere, Embera, Hakka, and Buglere.